jeffreykegler/hoonlint/misc/jogging.md

 "Sidedness" should be consistent:

-* The head of a kingside jogging hoon should be kingside.
+* The head of a kingside 1-jogging hoon should be kingside.
 It should be on the rune line, indented 1 stop after the rune.

-* The jogging of a kingside jogging hoon should be kingside.
+* The jogging of a kingside 1-jogging hoon should be kingside.
 It should be on a line after the rune line, and should consist entirely of kingside jogs.

-* The head of a queenside jogging hoon should be queenside.
+* The head of a queenside 1-jogging hoon should be queenside.
 It should be on the rune line, indented 2 stops after the rune.

-* The jogging of a queenside jogging hoon should be queenside.
+* The jogging of a queenside 1-jogging hoon should be queenside.
 It should be on a line after the rune line, and should consist entirely of queenside jogs.

 ## Proper spacing of jogging-1 hoons

 Every jogging-1 hoon is either kingside or queenside.
-Queenside jobs do not actually occur in the `arvo/` corpus, so their description here is speculative.
+Queenside jogs do not actually occur in the `arvo/` corpus, so their description here is speculative.

 "Sidedness" of a jogging-1 hoon should be consistent: